timwaters/mapwarper/README.md

 To enable caching, install Redis and enable caching in the environment file.
 You may want to configure the redis.conf as appropriate to your server.
 For example turning off saving to disk and setting a memory value for LRU  "maxmemory 2000mb" "maxmemory-policy allkeys-lru" keeps the redis server having 2gig and expires keys based on a least used algorithm.

-## Benchmarks

-TODO - add production / apache / subdomain benchmarks

-## Upgrading

-Note that the activerecord postgis adapter is upgraded - as such you may need to change or remove the SRID of any existing maps and layers bbox_geom .
-It should now be 0 where before it may be 4326 This is due to the columns being geometry type as opposed to geographic.
-SRIDs only really work well for geographic types.

-To upgrade geometry columns:
-select UpdateGeometrySRID('public' , 'maps',   'bbox_geom', 0);
-select UpdateGeometrySRID('public' , 'layers', 'bbox_geom', 0);
-select UpdateGeometrySRID('public' , 'maps',   'rough_centroid', 0);

 ## Development